How to Choose a Sofa Color for your Living Room

 Use colors that complement your existing decor for a cohesive look.
 An easy way to choose a color for a sofa is to base it around other colors already in the room.
 Using nearby colors on the color wheel will guarantee a match and take out some of the guesswork in trying to find the perfect sofa color for your living room.

 When you’re thinking about how to choose a sofa color for your living room, ask yourself: how do you want to feel in the space?
 Color psychology has a gigantic impact on the way that a room communicates its intent.
 For example, can you imagine a sensory deprivation tank painted an electric green?
 Or the inside of a bumping club, but in a sunny, soothing yellow?
 Color is as much about feeling as it is about aesthetic preference.
 As the anchor of your living space, your sofa is the communicator of feeling.
 Choosing a color that reflects your preferred mood, but that doesn’t compete for dominance, is a tricky balance to achieve.
-To help you out, we’ve compiled a list of easy-to-incorporate colors for your living room sofa, and how they’re said to affect your psyche.
+To help you out, we’ve compiled a list of easy-to-incorporate colors for your modern living space, and how they’re said to affect your psyche.
 You’re welcome.

 Red and Pink